gegecom83/archlinux-config/xfce.md

 - For Intel computers:

-To install support for Vulkan API  (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)) and 32-bit games, execute following command:

 ```bash
 sudo pacman -S --needed xorg-server mesa lib32-mesa vulkan-intel lib32-vulkan-intel vulkan-icd-loader lib32-vulkan-icd-loader
 ```

-_Note for Intel integrated graphics users: Only Skylake and newer Intel CPUs (processors) offer full Vulkan support.
-Broadwell, Haswell and Ivy Bridge only offer partial support, which will very likely not work with a lot of games properly.
-Sandy Bridge and older lack any Vulkan support whatsoever._

 - For VMware computers: